karenstrother/made-in-america/_pages/financial-assistance.md

 ## Buy America Waivers for Federal Financial Assistance

-The Build America, Buy America Act in the Bipartisan Infrastructure Law requires that the head of each covered Federal agency shall ensure that none of the funds made available for a Federal financial assistance program for infrastructure may be obligated for a project unless all of the iron, steel, manufactured products, and construction materials used in the project are produced in the United States.
-The head of a Federal agency may waive the application of a Buy America preference under an infrastructure program as explained in _[M-22-11.](https://www.whitehouse.gov/wp-content/uploads/2022/04/M-22-11.pdf){:target="\_blank" rel="noreferrer"}_ Generally, before issuing a waiver, the agency must post it online for 15 days to allow the public to review it and submit comments.
-You may view waivers posted for public comment on the websites listed below.
-(Note that if an agency does not have infrastructure programs or has not yet published any waivers for public comment, the entry for that agency’s website below may read “TBD.”)
+Federal Agency Websites Regarding the Build America, Buy America Act.
+The Build America, Buy America Act requires that all of the iron, steel, manufactured products, and construction materials used in infrastructure projects are produced in the United States.
+Exceptions can be made by the head of a Federal agency – but first the agency must post the proposed waiver online for 15 days to allow the public to review it and submit comments.
+Waivers posted for public comment are listed below and on an interim basis pending the development of a permanent website.
+(Note that this list will be updated as necessary to provide links to all published waivers.).

 <table>
   <tr>